SNEWS2/snewpy/README.md

 ## Installation

-### For Users
 Run `pip install snewpy` to install SNEWPY.

 SNEWPY includes a large number of supernova models from different simulation groups.
-Since these models have a size of several 100 MB, they are not included in the initial install.
-Instead, after installing, run the following command to download models you want to use:
+Since these models have a size of several 100 MB, they are not included in the initial install but will be downloaded automatically when needed.
+Alternatively, you can run the following command to explicitly download models you want to use to a subdirectory named `SNEWPY-models/<model_name>/` in the current directory:

 `python -c 'import snewpy; snewpy.get_models()'`

-By default, they will be downloaded to a subdirectory named `SNEWPY-models/<model_name>/` in the current directory.

-### For Developers

-**Your contributions to SNEWPY are welcome!** For minor changes, simply submit a pull request.
-If you plan larger changes, it’s probably a good idea to open an issue first to coordinate our work.

-To contribute, first clone the repository (`git clone https://github.com/SNEWS2/snewpy.git`), then make changes and install your modified version locally using `pip install .` from the base directory of the repository.
-Once you’re happy with your changes, please submit a pull request.
-Unit tests will run automatically for every pull request or you can run them locally using `python -m unittest python/snewpy/test/test_*.py`.

 ## Usage and Documentation
 Example scripts which show how SNEWPY can be used are available in the